The Mosaic Project | Harmony + Diversity = Hope

 The program includes:

-• Diversity Fellowships, providing professional performance opportunities and mentoring for talented young classical musicians of color.
+• MOSAIC Fellowships, providing professional performance opportunities and mentoring for talented young classical musicians of color.
 The Fellows are drawn from a national pool.
 They work with Artistic Director Jeannette Sorrell and AF core musicians, performing in Apollo’s Fire subscription and tour concerts and outreach activities.

 Meet the MOSAIC Artistic Team: